ORGANISATION/COMPANYMINES ParisTech - Centre for Robotics

 - any relevant domain

-The Postdoctoral researcher should have excellent skills on:
+The candidate researcher should have excellent skills on:

 - Signal Processing

-Moreover, the Postdoctoral researcher must be proficient in both written and spoken English and possess excellent presentation and communication skills which will be needed for regular interactions with the project partners (e.g. researchers, engineers, creative and cultural industries, expert workers or craftsmen, etc..).
+Moreover, the young researcher must be proficient in both written and spoken English and possess excellent presentation and communication skills which will be needed for regular interactions with the project partners (e.g. industrial partners, coordinator, engineers workers, etc..).
 Good knowledge of French would be appreciated.
 Furthermore, any type of experience in EU collaborative projects would be useful.

 EURAXESS offer ID: 326208